Urigo/angular-meteor/README.md

 ````
 Make sure that paths are relative to the app top folder.

+The package installs typings itself but doesn't overrides existing ones in the "typings" folder.
+So, if you've
-> Note: If you've just updated the package and started having errors in the console means that you need to update typings.
-To do that just remove "angular2" folder and "angular2-meteor.d.ts" from the "typings" folder and re-start the app.
-The package will re-install updated version of them.
+updated package and started getting errors in the console, remove "angular2" folder and "angular2-meteor.d.ts" and re-start the app.
+New versions of them will be re-installed in the folder.